 #1: Vanity Lighting

 Naturally, in the bathroom, task lighting is the most important.
 Whether on or around your vanity to light your evening dental tasks or ceiling lighting for shower/ tub rituals.

 Sconces are the best options for lighting the head and face for grooming.
-They cast an even light across the face allowing for the best possible task lighting.
-However, in NYC this is not always an option.
-Pendant lights are a fun alternative to sconces if you are looking to get really creative.
+They cast an even light across the face, allowing for the best possible task lighting.
+However, in NYC, this is not always an option.
+Pendant lights are a fun alternative to scones if you are looking to get really creative.

 PRO TIP: To eliminate shadows under the chin, eyes and cheeks the fixtures should be mounted 36 to 40 inches apart.
 The center of each fixture should be approximately at eye level or around 60-66 inches above the floor.– MyHome Design + Remodeling

-Lit Mirrors and medicine cabinets are ideal for small bathroom’s if the space located around the mirror is limited.
-They provide face forward task lighting which is perfect for grooming and comes with many other features like electric outlets and USB ports to name a few.
+Lit Mirrors and medicine cabinets are ideal for small bathrooms if the space located around the mirror is limited.
+They provide face forward task lighting which is perfect for grooming and come with many other features like electric outlets and USB ports to name a few.

 #2: Shower/Tub Area Lighting